Twenty years ago today – 31 August 1996 – I started Phoenix FM.

 The Gazette thought it was all hilarious and gave the “spat” a lot of coverage, which helped raise our profile.

-The Basildon Evening Echo – a daily paper which was bought in reasonable numbers in Billericay – were hostile to us because of our connections with the Brentwood Gazette, and went so far as to publish a story saying there was a “cash row” when there was no such thing (neither of us had any cash) and sarcastically described us as being “ironically named”!
+The Basildon Evening Echo – a daily paper which was bought in reasonable numbers in Billericay back then – was hostile to us because of our connections with the Brentwood Gazette, and went so far as to publish a story saying there was a “cash row” when there was no such thing (neither of us had any cash) and sarcastically described us as being “ironically named”!

-Roy Dyer, who was instrumental in getting the station off the ground, arranged for our first broadcast to take place at the Information Centre – the town’s tourist information office which was then located at 14 Ongar Road, a building now occupied by Brentwood Mind.
-Brentwood Borough Council offices were generally very supportive and gave us some rooms rent free, and allowed us to put our aerial on the roof.
+Local businessman Roy Dyer was instrumental in getting the station off the ground, arranging for our first broadcast to take place at the Information Centre – the town’s tourist information office which was then located at 14 Ongar Road, a building now occupied by Brentwood Mind.
+(2018 edit – now Landon’s Solicitors).
+Brentwood Borough Council’s officers were generally very supportive and gave us some rooms rent free, and allowed us to put our aerial on the roof.

 The Mayor, Charles Myers, came down at midnight to launch the station.
 We then set the tone of it by playing six hours of loungecore music until 6am.